DivanteLtd/pimcore-graphql/README.md

 ## Installing/Getting started
-For existing Pimcore instalations just run `composer require divanteltd/pimcore-graphql` If You dont have Pimore instance, pleas use one of many docker images like [this](https://github.com/dpfaffenbauer/pimcore-docker-compose), follow the instructions, after successfull instalation ssh to container and run command form above.
+For existing Pimcore instalations just run `composer require divanteltd/pimcore-graphql` If You dont have Pimore instance, pleas use one of many docker images like [this](https://github.com/dpfaffenbauer/pimcore-docker-compose), follow the instructions, after successfull instalation ssh to container and run command from above.

 On Pimcore level - You need to create rest user, and generate API key, which will be used for graphql communication.